Best Two Person Tents for Backpacking 2024 - Outdoors Magic

 Available in two or three person sizes / DAC Featherlite pole / OSMO fly fabric / 0D OSMO Ripstop 2000mm floor fabric / colour-coded hubbed pole set / 100% recycled pole bag / Light dispersing pockets / landing zone in porch / top strut vents / 19.5 x 6.5 x 3.5 in / 50 x 16 x 9 cm packed size / 31.3 sq ft / 2.9 sq m floor area

-Selected for the Outdoor 100 2022/23 – check out our full Nemo Dagger OSMO review.
+Selected for our Outdoor 100 – check out our full Nemo Dagger OSMO review.

 Our team using the Sierra Designs Meteor 3000s in west Wales.
 Credit: Chris Johnson